Most likely retail agglomeration patterns: Potential maximization and stochastic stability of spatial equilibria: Introduction

-To overcome this, we introduce a new approach that allows unambiguous prediction of the most likely spatial configuration in the HW model.
-We use the \emph{stochastic stability} approach developed in game theory.
-We first show that the HW model is a \emph{potential game} \citep{monderer1996potential,Sandholm-JET2001,Sandholm-JET2009}.
-In potential games, it is known that the set of \emph{global potential maximizers} is stochastically stable.
-By global maximization of the potential function, we can determine the most likely spatial agglomeration patterns at each given value of the structural parameters of the model.
-This contrasts with the local stability approach in the literature, which exhibits multiple stable equilibria.
-We apply the stochastic stability approach to a two-dimensional square economy and show that, in the most likely spatial configuration, the number of retail agglomerations decreases either when shopping costs for consumers decrease or when the strength of agglomerative effects increases.
-These results corroborate the numerical findings in the literature.
+In particular, by global maximization of the potential function, we can determine the most likely spatial agglomeration patterns at each given value of the structural parameters of the model.
+This contrasts with the local stability approach in the literature, which often leaves multiple stable equilibria.
+To demonstrate the effectiveness of this approach, we analyze several stylized examples (two zone city and a two-dimensional city).
+We show that, in the most likely spatial configuration, the number of retail agglomerations decreases either when shopping costs for consumers decrease or when the strength of agglomerative effects increases.
+These results corroborate numerical findings in the literature.

-The rest of this paper is organized as follows. \prettyref{sec:literature} discusses our contribution to the literature. \prettyref{sec:model} introduces the HW model. \prettyref{sec:multiplicity} provides formal examples to demonstrate that the HW model can allow numerous locally stable equilibria simultaneously. \prettyref{sec:potential_game} shows that the HW model is a potential game. \prettyref{sec:stochastic_stability} reviews the stochastic stability approach employed in this paper and provides a simple example. \prettyref{sec:two-dim} applies the stochastic stability approach to the HW model in a two-dimensional economy. \prettyref{sec:conclusion} concludes the paper.